Update 2021–03–20: You can now buy the first tome, dedicated to the software craft.

 Through my 1:1 coaching sessions (which have been a blast).
 I’ve found myself repeating the same explanations over and over, about concepts that I believe to be so important, but often seem to be left out in schools and never touched on in many online courses.

 Having worked in IT infrastructure, IT security, software development, and project/team management, I have a relatively “rare” perspective of many different aspects of IT.

-I’m now busy drafting the outline (i.e., selecting all of the subjects that I’ll cover), but the goal is clear: give you a much more comprehensive mental model of software development.
+The goal of the Dev Concepts series is clear: give its readers a much more comprehensive mental model of software development.

 Almost everyone!
 Why?
 Because we are all “stuck” in some specific parts of the software world and have a limited perspective.
 Some of us work full-time on front-end applications; others on back-end systems, and yet some others in IT infrastructure or IT security.
 Few of us actually work on different parts and even fewer on all of the fronts.

 Still, since IT solutions are made of many different parts, it is super useful to (at the very least) have a basic understanding of what the other parts entail, even if you’re not responsible/involved in that part on a daily basis.

 When developing a back-end, data and data security (confidentiality, availability, integrity, validation, etc) is a key focus point.
 When doing front-end work it’s more about UI and UX, but there’s much more than that.